 Arrive in Lima.
 Airport assistance and overnight at the Costa del Sol Airport Hotel just a short two-minute walk outside customs.

 About Costa del Sol

-Located within the Lima airport complex, the Costa del Sol is an easy stop after a late international flight arrival.
-The hotel features 130 guest rooms all with high speed Internet access, air conditioning, and a marble bathroom.
-Enjoy a delicious meal in the restaurant offering a variety of local and International cuisine or relax in the pool.
+Located within the Lima airport complex, the Costa del Sol is an easy stop after late international flight arrival.
+The hotel features 130 guest rooms all with high-speed Internet access, air conditioning, and a marble bathroom.
+Enjoy a delicious meal in the restaurant offering a variety of local and international cuisine or relax in the pool.

 About Hotel Sol y Luna

 Transfer to catch the morning train to Machu Picchu.
-After assisting with your hotel check in, our guide accompanies you on a private tour throughout the principal temples and important sectors of Machu Picchu before leaving you in the late afternoon, free to continue exploring on your own time.
-Includes first-class reserved train tickets, bus tickets up and down the mountain, lunch and entrance fee.
+After assisting with your hotel check-in, our guide accompanies you on a private tour throughout the principal temples and important sectors of Machu Picchu before leaving you in the late afternoon, free to continue exploring on your own time.
+Includes first-class reserved train tickets, bus tickets up to and down the mountain, lunch, and entrance fee.

 About Hotel Machu Picchu Pueblo

 The Machu Picchu Pueblo Hotel is one of Peru’s most beautiful boutique properties with 85 luxury cottages laid out like a small Andean village ensconced within a secluded 12-acre cloud forest.
 Guests reach their comfortable one- or two-story whitewashed casitas following stone pathways through flowering gardens and natural landscaped habitat that attracts a cacophony of colorful birds.
 Large and bright rooms are furnished with wooden furniture specially made by local craftsmen.
 The property boasts the world’s largest native-species orchid collection open to the public with over 372 varieties.
 The gardens and walkways among flowing water channels set the tone for a relaxing and meditative atmosphere where you find the UNU Spa featuring massage, sauna, and aromatherapy.